Julirey/cse325/README.md

-# cse325
+# Repository Introduction

-Contains every practice project for the course cse325
+This repository contains a collection of code I've made for the course CSE 325.

+## How to use this repository

+Each branch contains a collection of code for a given assignment or class activity.